Simmering / Europe

 Analysis

-The Civil War classification is a legacy artifact and should be corrected to a political or constitutional dispute category.
+The Civil War classification is a legacy artifact and should be corrected; this conflict has no armed dimension and belongs in a political or constitutional dispute category.

 The primary escalation mechanism is parliamentary leverage, not violence: Catalan independence parties can destabilize Spanish governing coalitions and extract significant concessions through coalition arithmetic alone.